woct0rdho/triton-windows/README.md

 * There should be a folder `python_embeded` in your ComfyUI installation path
 * You need to put two folders `include` and `libs` into `python_embeded` to make Triton work
     * Be careful: It is 'libs', not 'lib'.
 The folder `Lib` should already exist in `python_embeded`
-    * If you're using ComfyUI_windows_portable <= 0.2.3, you can download the two folders for Python 3.11.9 here: https://github.com/woct0rdho/triton-windows/releases/download/v3.0.0-windows.post1/python_3.11.9_include_libs.zip
-    * If you're using ComfyUI_windows_portable >= 0.2.4, you can download the two folders for Python 3.12.7 here: https://github.com/woct0rdho/triton-windows/releases/download/v3.0.0-windows.post1/python_3.12.7_include_libs.zip
+    * If you're using ComfyUI_windows_portable >= 0.2.4 with Python 3.12.7, you can download the two folders here: https://github.com/woct0rdho/triton-windows/releases/download/v3.0.0-windows.post1/python_3.12.7_include_libs.zip
     * If you're using another Python version, you can copy-paste them from a usual installation of Python with the same version

 ## Test if it works